Endoscopic Ultrasound (EUS)

 Please advise Queensland Gastroenterology of all medications prior to your procedure.

 What can I expect during an Endoscopic Ultrasound (EUS)?

-You will receive sedatives intravenously to help you relax.
+You will receive twilight sedation.
 You will most likely begin by lying on your left side.
 After you receive sedatives, the procedure will commence.
 The instrument does not interfere with your ability to breathe.
 The actual examination generally takes between 30 to 60 minutes.

 What happens after an Endoscopic Ultrasound (EUS)?

 If you received sedatives, you will be monitored in the recovery area until most of the sedative medication’s effects have worn off.
 Your throat might be sore.
 You might feel bloated because of the air and water that were introduced during the examination.
 You’ll be able to eat after you leave the procedure area, unless you’re instructed otherwise.